SpudGunMan/meshing-around/README.md

 - **Automated Responses**: The bot detects keywords like "ping" and responds with "pong" in direct messages (DMs) or group channels.
 - **Customizable Triggers**: Monitor group channels for specific keywords and set custom responses.
 - **Emergency Response**: Monitor channels for keywords indicating emergencies and alert a wider audience.
+- **New Node Hello**: Greet new nodes on the mesh with a hello message

 ### Network Tools
 - **Build, Test Local Mesh**: Ping allow for message delivery testing with more realistic packets vs. telemetry